r1chardj0n3s/parse/README.rst

 **Version history (in brief)**:

+- 1.1.9 to keep things simpler number sign is handled automatically;
+  significant robustification in the face of edge-case input.
 - 1.1.8 allow "d" fields to have number base "0x" etc. prefixes;
   fix up some field type interactions after stress-testing the parser;
   implement "%" type.